ijakab/movies/Readme.md

 ### Context-dependent provisioner

-Request first comes to request handlers - middleware and controllers.
+Request first comes to request handlers - middlewares and controllers.
 These are HttpContext dependent, so we do not write any logic there - they will delegate work elsewhere.

 Controllers need to be treated simply as a way for a world to communicate with logic, never have logic itself.
 Any logic must be context-independent, in order to work when context changes.

-In other words, if we build a specific logic on Http controllers, we would have a hard time running it on custom event, as a response to other action, custom command etc, scheduled job etc.
+In other words, if we build a specific logic on Http controllers, we would have a hard time running it on custom event, as a response to other action, custom command, scheduled job etc.

-Those communicators with the world I call "context-dependent" provisioner, and they can naver provide logic.
+Those communicators with the world I call "context-dependent provisioner", and they should not provide any business logic.

 ### Logic provisioners (Services)

-Services sit in between context-dependent provisioner (in this case, http controllers) and models, and provide most of the logic.
+Services sit in between context-dependent provisioner (in this case, http controllers and middlewares) and models, and provide most of the logic.
 They also use validators to decouple validation logic.

 Services must always remain context independent - if they need some outside input, it will be passed as argument, not the state.
 That way we ensure reusability, in case code ever needs to run outside of (in this case) http lifecycle - e.g. cron job

 Services can have a state, which defines a single service instance.
-IN this app, service state is database transaction - all operations will use a single database transaction.
-This is an example but it can grow to - permission scopes, validation scopes etc.
+In this app, service state is database transaction - all operations will use a single database transaction.
+This is an example, but it can grow - permission scopes, validation scopes etc.

-All states need to be modifiable and even need to be able to turn off - e.g. service should work weather or not it is provided database transaction.
+All states need to be modifiable and even be able to turn off - e.g. service should work weather or not it is provided database transaction.

 Service caller (context dependent provisioners) are responsible for defining service state - service does not know when a single "something" (be it request or event or something else) is over, therefore it cannot commit database transaction